Hyperfiniteness for group actions on trees: Introduction

+An important particular case of acylindrical actions on trees is the action of the fundamental group of a closed orientable 3-manifold $M$ on the Bass-Serre tree associated with the JSJ decomposition of $M$ (see Lemma 2.4 in \cite{WZ10}).
+If $M$ is not virtually a torus bundle over a circle, our above result implies hyperfiniteness; otherwise, $\pi_1(M)$ is virtually polycyclic and hyperfiniteness follows from \cite[Corollary 1.9]{CJMST23}.
+Thus we get the following (this application of \Cref{mthm:A} was pointed out by Denis Osin):

+\begin{cor} Suppose that $M$ is a closed, orientable, irreducible $3$-manifold.
+Then the action of $\pi_1(M)$ on the Bass-Serre tree $T$ associated with the JSJ decomposition of $M$ induces a Borel hyperfinite equivalence relation on the Gromov boundary of $T$. \end{cor}

-The proof of the result relies on reducing the problem to tail equivalence, which was shown to be hyperfinite in \cite{DJK94}.
-We also identify a natural weakening of the above condition for the action so that the induced action on the boundary is measure-hyperfinite, in fact Borel 2-amenable (see Definition~\ref{uca}).
+We also identify a natural weakening of the condition in \Cref{mthm:A} for the action so that the induced action on the boundary is measure-hyperfinite, in fact Borel 2-amenable.
+The following is the next main result:

-\begin{mthm} Let $G \car T$ be an action of a countable group on a countable tree such that every infinite geodesic $\mathbf v$ has an initial segment $\sigma$ such that $\Stab(\mathbf v)$ is uniformly coamenable (Definition~\ref{uca}) in $\Stab(\sigma)$.
+\begin{mthm} Let $G \car T$ be an action of a countable group on a countable tree such that every geodesic ray $\mathbf v$ has an initial segment $\sigma$ such that $\Stab(\mathbf v)$ is uniformly coamenable (see \Cref{uca}) in $\Stab(\sigma)$.
 Then the induced action of $G$ on the Gromov boundary $\partial T$ is Borel $2$-amenable, so in particular measure-hyperfinite. \end{mthm}

 A question that arises naturally from the above results is the following: Do there exist countable group actions on trees for which the induced equivalence relation on the Gromov boundary is \emph{not} Borel hyperfinite.
-We answer this question affirmatively and collect some remarks in \Cref{modular}.
+We answer this question affirmatively and collect some remarks in \Cref{prodiscrete}.
 In particular, we identify natural such examples arising from actions on trees of certain inverse limits of countable groups.